 H.L Constructions based in Goa, exported a consignment of construction items to Orissa with the help of ‘Marina Transporters’.
 The consignment had to reach Orissa within 4 days of transit.
-However, the ship on its way caught fire.
-Most of the items on the ship were damaged.
+However, the ship caught fire on its way.
+Most of the items on the ship got damaged.
 The crew members could not control the fire.
-They eventually fled the ship and rescued themselves with help of a rescue boat.
+They eventually deserted the ship and were rescued with the help of a rescue boat.
 The owner of the ship (Marina Transporters) immediately informed the insurance company about the incident.

 A surveyor was sent who found out that the ship was totally damaged and it could not be restored.
-The fire was caused due to the short circuit in the vessel’s engine.
+The fire was caused due to a short circuit in the vessel’s engine.
 The surveyor helped the owners of the ship to claim the marine inland transit insurance.
 The increased value clause in the insurance policy helped them to achieve additional 20% of the insured value.